Costs of Hospital Billable Services

 - other health conditions you may have that may affect your care

 Chargemaster amounts are almost never billed to a patient or received as payment by a hospital.

 Where can I find more information about hospital costs?

 If you would like more information about what your care might cost you or our financial assistance policy, you may make an appointment with our financial counselors at 781-338-7111.
-Please note that price estimates are provided based on the information known at the time of the request.
-All final charges are dependent on the decisions made by your healthcare team during your visit.
+For assistance with a price estimate, please call 781-338-7447.

 Your health plan can also help you to understand your insurance coverage, which charges will be covered, how much you will be billed, information on deductibles and your expected out-of-pocket responsibility.